mariano/pyfire/README.markdown

 installed the following way:

 *Ubuntu Lucid (10.04)*: the version included in the official repositories (10.0) is older than what Pyfire requires.
-You can use twisted PPA repository instead, and install Twisted:
+You can use twisted PPA's repository instead, and install Twisted:

 		$ sudo add-apt-repository ppa:twisted-dev/ppa
 		$ sudo apt-get update